 IFIC Webinar: Understanding Consumer Perceptions of Food Technology & Sustainability

-The International Food Information Council shared the findings from its 2010 “Consumer Perceptions of Food Technology” Survey during a Webinar for health professionals on Wednesday, August 25, 2010 from 2:00 – 3:00 pm EDT.
+The International Food Information Council shared the findings from its 2012 “Consumer Perceptions of Food Technology” Survey during a webinar for health professionals on Thursday, May 10, 2012 from 2:00 – 3:30 pm EDT.

 Click here to download a PDF copy of the slides used during the webinar.

-IFIC commissioned Cogent Research of Cambridge, MA, to conduct this quantitative assessment of U.S. adult consumer attitudes toward food technology from April 5 to April 26, 2010.
-The survey had a sample size of 750 and the data were weighted on marital status and education to be nationally representative.
+IFIC commissioned Cogent Research of Cambridge, MA, to conduct this quantitative assessment of U.S. adult consumer attitudes toward food technology from March 7 to March 19, 2012.
+The survey had a sample size of 750 and the data were weighted on marital status, income, gender, race, education, age, and region to be nationally representative.